mit-acl/faster/Readme.md

 ![](./faster/imgs/diagram.png)

+For the aerial robot, the option 3 is provided (a perfect tracker and a Gazebo simulation to obtain the depth).
+To make the simulation faster, the physics engine of Gazebo is disabled (see )

-Note that for the case of a ground robot, a real simulation is provided (using the `multi_jackal` package)
+For the ground robot, the option 2 is provided (a controller, and a Gazebo simulation with both dynamics and depth (using the `multi_jackal` package)

 ## Credits: